 Simulations and experiments match well for both cell mixtures, see \figref{main_Florian_paper_plot_1_4_1}.
-This match is surprising, as the cellular automaton displays a logarithmic scaling which contradicts the proposed algebraic scaling of the data in Méhes et al.~\cite{MehMonNemVic2012}.
-However, over just two orders of magnitude in time a logarithmic decay may appear as almost straight line in a log-log plot, making it difficult to distinguish it from a power law.
+This match is surprising, as the cellular automaton displays in the time frame of the experiments rather a logarithmic scaling, resembling a straight line in the semi-log plot, which contradicts the proposed algebraic scaling of the data in Méhes et al.~\cite{MehMonNemVic2012}.
+However, over just $1.5$ orders of magnitude in time a logarithmic decay may appear as almost straight line in a log-log plot as displayed in the bottom panel of \figref{main_Florian_paper_plot_1_4_1}, making it difficult to distinguish it from a power law.
 Therefore, we denote an increase or decay which approximately follows a straight line in a log-log plot, but only for a limited time span, as pseudo-algebraic scaling.
 The match between the prediction of our model and the experiment in \figref{main_Florian_paper_plot_1_4_1} demonstrates, that it is not possible to decide in the limited observation time of experiments whether the segregation indices decay algebraically or logarithmically.

-The fact that we are able to reproduce in vitro cell segregation with a model which uses only adhesive forces suggests that additional complex processes or forces to segregate cells, like collective motion, are not required and their presence may only slightly modify the observations.